 Mr Benin testified that the mobile phone they had confiscated from him (Mr Chen) began lighting up with messages in Mandarin

 This statement is rather revealing.
-If SEAB managed to preserve the evidence, the evidence would speak for itself and Mr Benin would not need to testify.
-Due to the lack of evidence, the court can only rely on testimony, devolving this case into a "he said, she said" case.
+If SEAB managed to preserve the digital evidence, the evidence would speak for itself and Mr Benin would not need to testify.
+Due to the lack of digital evidence, the court can only rely on witness testimony.
+Digital evidence, when collected in a forensically sound manner, carries more weight and would have made the prosecution's job easier.

 While interrogating Mr Chen, he confessed that it involved a tuition centre.
 This shows that this case is very likely part of a larger cheating ring.
 At this point, I would either intimidate him or seek his cooperation in exchange for leniency depending on his mental state.
 I would return the phone and ask him to behave normally, so as not to alert the perpetrators.
 Since the name of the tuition centre is already known, law enforcement should be quickly involved to seize evidence from the tuition centre.
 By returning the phone, there is a risk that Mr Chen might alert the perpetrators, however confiscating the phone would also alert them.